altemose/NTRprism/README.md

 i=0
 while(i < s-k){   #loop through all substrings of length k in the sequence
 	j = S[i,i+k-1]
-	if(exists C[j]){ #if this particular k-mer j has been seen before, record the interval length between the last occurrence and this occurrence interval = i-K[j]
+	if(exists L[j]){ #if this particular k-mer j has been seen before, record the interval length between the last occurrence and this occurrence interval = i-K[j]
 		if(interval > l+1){ #if the interval is longer than the maximum span l, store it as l+1 interval = l+1